PowerPC 600: PowerPC 603e and 603ev

 The performance issues of the 603 were addressed in the PowerPC 603e.
 The L1 cache was enlarged and enhanced to 16 KB four-way set-associative data and instruction caches.
 The clock speed of the processors was doubled too, reaching 200 MHz.
 Shrinking the fabrication process to 350 nm allowed for speeds of up to 300 MHz.
 This part is sometimes called PowerPC 603ev.
 The 603e and 603ev have 2.6 million transistors each and are 98 mm2 and 78 mm2 large respectively.
 The 603ev draws a maximum of 6 W at 300 MHz.

 The PowerPC 603e was the first mainstream desktop processor to reach 300 MHz, as used in the Power Macintosh 6500.
 The 603e was also used in accelerator cards from Phase5 for the Amiga line of computers, with CPUs ranging in speeds from 160 to 240 MHz.
 The PowerPC 603e is still sold today by IBM and Freescale, and others like Atmel and Honeywell who makes the radiation hardened variant RHPPC.
-The PowerPC 603e was also the heart of the BeBox from Be Inc. The BeBox is notable since it is a multiprocessing system, something the 603 wasn't designed for.
+The PowerPC 603e was also the heart of the BeBox from Be Inc. The BeBox is notable since it is a multiprocessing system, something the 603 was not designed for.
 IBM also used PowerPC 603e processors in the IBM ThinkPad 800 series.
 In certain digital oscilloscope series, LeCroy used the PowerPC 603e as the main processor.
 The 603e processors also power all 66 satellites in the Iridium satellite phone fleet.
 The satellites each contain seven Motorola/Freescale PowerPC 603e processors running at roughly 200 MHz each.
 A custom 603e processor is also used in the Mark 54 Lightweight Torpedo.